 If you want to listen to more TG's besides the TG set up in the Channel set-up, add the TG in the Receive Group Call list, then under Channel set-up in the section below you select the list number.
+You can program up to 64 TG's per receive group.
 Note: If the Talk Group List contains a TG with the same number as another one, then this Receive Group List will not work.

-STEP 7 - CHANNEL - FREQUENCY SET-UP - The DJ-MD5 offers programming of 4,000 channels for UHF and VHF.
+STEP 7 - CHANNEL - FREQUENCY SET-UP The AT-D868UV offers programming of 4,000 channels for UHF and VHF.
 To start double click on the first line No.1 to open the Channel Information programming window for that channel:

-The Channel Information Edit window contains several options which will be explained below: Channel Name: the name of the channel (typically name of repeater and TG) Receive Freq.: the VHF or UHF frequency the VHF or UHF frequency Channel Type: Select Analog, Digital, Mixed Analog or Mixed Digital Transmit Power: Select one of four levels 6W/2.5W/1W/0.5W Wide Narrow: Select the bandwidth of transmit TX Permit: Select type of transmit function - typically Color Code Scan List: Select which Scan List this frequency belongs to TX Prohibit: Check if the frequency is a listening channel only Alone: Check if the "alone" emergency function should be allowed Talk Around: Check if the TX and RX frequency should be the same Digital Contact: Select the Talk Group this frequency belongs to DMR/Radio ID: Select which of the DMR ID's to use for this channel Color Code: Select which CC is related with this channel Slot: Select which slot (1 or 2) applies to this "Contact" Group List: If programmed select which list of channels you want to Listen to, or select NONE to listen to only the programmed Talk Group for the transmission (TX and RX TG the same) Digital Encryption: Select if Off or which number to use Encryption Type: Select which type to use.
+The Channel Information Edit window contains several options which will be explained below: Channel Name: the name of the channel (typically name of repeater and TG) Receive Freq.: the VHF or UHF frequency the VHF or UHF frequency Channel Type: Select Analog, Digital, Mixed Analog or Mixed Digital Transmit Power: Select one of four levels 6W/2.5W/1W/0.5W Wide Narrow: Select the bandwidth of transmit TX Permit: Selects PTT transmit criteria - typically ColorCode Scan List: Select which Scan List to start scanning from TX Prohibit: Check if the frequency is a listening channel only Alone: Check if the "alone" emergency function should be allowed Talk Around: Check for RX freg. the same as the TX freg.
+(Simplex).
+Digital Contact: Select the Talk Group this frequency belongs to DMR/Radio ID: Select which of the DMR ID's to use for this channel Color Code: Select which CC is related with this channel Slot: Select which slot (1 or 2) applies to this "Channel" Group List: If programmed select which Talk Groups you want to listen to, or select NONE to listen to only the programmed Talk Group for the transmission (TX and RX TG the same) Digital Encryption: Select if Off or which number to use Encryption Type: Select which type to use.

-TDMA: Check if working without repeater and using 2 slots TDMA Adaptive: Check if for adaptive slot selection between slot 1 and 2 Call Confirmation: Check if the receiver has to transmit before accepting calls.
-Analog CTCSS/DCS Decode Select Off or CTCSS or DCS and tone frequency CTCSS/DCS Encode Select Off or CTCSS or DCS and tone frequency Squelch Mode: Select how to use the squelch Optional Signal: Select Off, DTFM, 2Tone or 5Tone DTFM ID: Select DTFM ID 2Tone ID: Select 2 Tone ID 5Tone ID: Select 5 Tone ID PTT ID: Select off, at start, at end or both Custom CTCSS: Enter value when requiring a custom CTCSS tone
+TDMA: Check if working without repeater and using 2 slots TDMA Adaptive: Check if for adaptive slot selection between slot 1 and 2 Call Confirmation: Check if the receiver has to transmit before accepting private calls.

+Analog

+CTCSS/DCS Decode Select Off or CTCSS or DCS and tone frequency CTCSS/DCS Encode Select Off or CTCSS or DCS and tone frequency

+Squelch Mode: Select how to use the squelch Optional Signal: Select Off, DTFM, 2Tone or 5Tone

+DTFM ID: Select DTFM ID

+2Tone ID: Select 2 Tone ID

+5Tone ID: Select 5 Tone ID

+PTT ID: Select off, at start, at end or both

+Custom CTCSS: Enter value when requiring a custom CTCSS tone